 Today is a new day and lessons learned

 A year ago at this time, the Padres crushed the Washington Nationals in a Friday night game on June 23, in a 13-3 drubbing.
 On Saturday, ex-teammate Juan Soto was making gestures into the Nats’ third base dugout.
 Maybe that fired up the boys from D.C. because they won that game 2-0 by besting Matt Waldron and of course Hunter Harvey got the save.
-On Sunday, the Nats won the series with MacKenzie Gore dominating by a final score of 8-3.
+On the Sunday game a year ago, the Nats won the series with MacKenzie Gore dominating by a final score of 8-3.
 Some in San Diego felt that the Nats have taken advantage of their team before.
 Huh?

 The history for some goes back to 1973 when Padres fans felt that Washington, D.C. was trying to steal their baseball team in a sale to relocate them to D.C. as the Washington Stars.
 When NL owners voted their approval of the Padres sale to D.C. on Dec.
 6, 1973, it was all a formality until San Diego’s Mayor, Pete Wilson, threatened to sue if the Padres lease was broken on the stadium.
 That eventually killed the deal.
 In the 2008 season, the Padres and Nationals were neck-in-neck for the worst record in baseball.
 The Nats finished with 102 losses — the Padres with 99, and the Nats won the Stephen Strasburg sweepstakes and drafted the San Diego State phenom.
 Then on December 19, 2014, Padres GM, AJ Preller, and the Nats GM, Mike Rizzo, put together a 3-team blockbuster that fleeced Joe Ross and Trea Turner from the Padres with the Nats sending Travis Ott and Steven Souza Jr. to the Tampa Bay Rays, and Tampa sent Wil Myers and Gerardo Reyes to the Padres.
 Preller and Rizzo teamed up again on a trade at the deadline in 2022 in the Juan Soto blockbuster with Josh Bell in which the Nats got Gore, CJ Abrams, James Wood, Robert Hassell III, and Jarlin Susana.